memosiki/memosiki/README.md

 👋 Hi, I’m @memosiki

 👀 I’m interested in a remote job as a Python Backend Developer.
-Main skills: Django/aiohttp PostgresSQL/ClickHouse 3 years work experience.
+Django/aiohttp PostgresSQL/ClickHouse with 3 years work experience.

 🌱 I’m currently learning Go for recreational purposes.